manojhunasimarad/Stepin_CitizenofIndia/1_Requirement/README.md

 ## Weaknesses
 output devices and facilities and technologies insufficient management lack of funding and resources our locations that are not easily accessible for anyone in the quantity and saw the authority's hai staff turnovers

+## Opportunities

+this data can be used for organising managing the data knowledge share deploying various schemes related to health economy and social initiatives could be driven by engaging increase of fund analytics research including both staff technology create member programs

 ## Threats
 economy or political in security policy and legislation changes that result in budget deficits are preserved to reduce cost while meeting expectation of universal coverages increased competency

-## Opportunities

-this data can be used for organising managing the data knowledge share deploying various schemes related to health economy and social initiatives could be driven by engaging increase of fund analytics research including both staff technology create member programs
-# 4W&#39;s and 1&#39;H

 ## Who: